 In the beginning, the learning curve is steep and consultants learn a tonne of transferable skills, including problem-solving, communication, leadership, and exposure to multiple industries and functions.

-So once consultants feel they’ve learnt all they’ve come to learn, they’ll naturally begin to look for a new challenge—as all over-achievers tend to do.
+So once consultants feel they’ve learned all they’ve come to learn, they’ll naturally begin to look for a new challenge—as all over-achievers tend to do.

 The new opportunities are too exciting to ignore

-Former top tier consultants are highly sought after among other industries, including Startups, Private Equity, and Government.
+Former top-tier consultants are highly sought after in other industries, including Technology, Startups, Private Equity, and Government.
 This often results in consultants securing new, exciting opportunities beyond consulting, which may appeal more to their specific interests or long-term career plans.

-Consulting is a strong springboard to many other careers, so sometimes staying in consulting appears to be the least favourable option compared to the other opportunities available.
+Consulting is a strong springboard to many other careers, so sometimes staying in consulting appears to be the least favorable option compared to the other opportunities available.

 Many consultants leave for a more sustainable lifestyle